 Are Wheel Spacers Safe for Daily Driving?

-When installed correctly, not only are wheel spacers safe, but they can end up making your car safer than the stock setup too.
+When installed correctly, not only are they safe, but they can end up making your car safer than the stock setup too.

 You’ll have a wider track on the axle that you have installed spacers on.
 This probably means you’ll have a positive scrub radius, which can make your car feel more stable while cornering.